-A system deploying automated control and measurement devices which result in an incremental increase in the aggregate methane volume that is captured.
-An automated collection system must include equipment installed on individual collection wells as part of the gas collection system that can measure, at minimum, O2, CH4, and CO2 concentrations in the landfill gas being collected, pressure applied to the wellhead, and include an actuated valve where the valve can be operated remotely with automation.
+Automated A system deploying automated control and measurement devices designed to collection system incrementally increase the aggregate methane volume that is captured.
+An automated collection system must include equipment installed on individual collection wells as part of the gas control and collection system that can measure, at minimum, O_2 , CH_4 , and CO_2 concentrations in the landfill gas being collected, pressure applied to the wellhead, and include an actuated valve where the valve can be operated remotely with automation.

-Clean Air Act

-A comprehensive federal law designed to regulate both stationary and mobile air emissions in order to improve air quality and human health.
+Clean Air Act A comprehensive federal law designed to regulate both stationary and mobile air emissions in order to improve air quality and human health.

-Compressed Natural Gas Natural gas under pressure, typically used a fuel substitute.
+Compressed Natural gas under pressure, typically used a fuel substitute.